Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Results and Discussion

-The effect of the fluorine atoms on the C\textsubscript{2}/C\textsubscript{3}/C\textsubscript{4} $1s \rightarrow \pi^\ast$(LUMO) excitation energies appear to be nearly negligible with a maximum of a 0.2 eV shift compared to the results of acetylacetone found by Bhattacherjee \emph{et al}\cite{bhattacherjee_ultrafast_2017}.
+The effect of the fluorine atoms on the C\textsubscript{2}/C\textsubscript{3}/C\textsubscript{4} $1s \rightarrow \pi^\ast$(LUMO) excitation energies appears to be nearly negligible with a maximum of a 0.2 eV shift compared to the results of acetylacetone found by Bhattacherjee \emph{et al}\cite{bhattacherjee_ultrafast_2017}.
 This minor effect indicates that the presence of the electronegative heteroatoms does not significantly affect the relative spacing between the core and the unoccupied valence levels in neighboring atoms, with excitation energies being significantly affected only for the atom to which the electronegative heteroatoms are bonded to.
 However, a large shift of around 4.8 eV for the lowest excitation out of C\textsubscript{1} and C\textsubscript{5} is found to arise from the substitution of hydrogen with fluorine.
 This large blue shift greatly simplifies the spectrum and helps distinguish between transitions from the terminal and central carbon atoms.
-In contrast, the additional fluorine atoms increase the lowest core-ionization potential of the entire molecule (corresponding to \ce{C3}) by almost 2 eV compared to what was observed experimentally in AcAc. \cite{bhattacherjee_ultrafast_2017} In HfAcAc the C\textsubscript{3} carbon is calculated to have the lowest ionization potential at 291.7 eV, while, in AcAc, transitions above 289 eV are unable to be resolved experimentally due to core-ionization of 1\emph{s} electrons.
-With only minor shifts observed in the $1s\rightarrow\pi^\ast$(LUMO) transition for the \ce{C2}, \ce{C3} and \ce{C4} atoms, the influence of the fluorine atoms is primarily an increase in the core electron binding energies rather than substantially shifting the excitation energies to unoccupied valence levels.
-This greatly increases the range where core excitations may be clearly observed prior to the onset of the core-ionization continuum, allowing significantly more transitions to be experimentally detected.
+Furthermore, computationally the additional fluorine atoms increase the lowest core-ionization potential of the entire molecule (corresponding to \ce{C3}) by almost 1.6 eV compared to what is observed experimentally in AcAc.\cite{bhattacherjee_ultrafast_2017} In HfAcAc the C\textsubscript{3} carbon is calculated to have the lowest vertical ionization potential at 291.7 eV, while the corresponding value for AcAc is 290.1 eV.
+As a result, transitions above 289 eV in AcAc, are unable to be resolved experimentally due to the onset of ionization of C 1\emph{s} electrons\cite{bhattacherjee_ultrafast_2017}.
+Similarly, the lowest vertical valence ionization energy for HfAcAc is computed to be 10.63 eV, while it is 9.05 eV for AcAc.
+With only minor shifts observed in the $1s\rightarrow\pi^\ast$(LUMO) transition for the \ce{C2}, \ce{C3} and \ce{C4} atoms, it therefore appears that the influence of the fluorine atoms is primarily to lower the energies of core and valence levels associated with the central chromophore (\ce{C2}, \ce{C3} and \ce{C4}) by roughly the same amount (1.6 eV) relative to an orbital infinitely far away (i.e. the continuum).
+Consequently, electrons are more strongly bound against ionization in HfAcAc relative to AcAc, while the excitation energies for core-to-valence or valence-to-valence transitions are relatively unaffected (as illustrated by the core-level excitation energies discussed in the text and Table \ref{tab:FCenergies} for valence excitations).
+This greatly increases the range where core-level X-ray transitions may be clearly observed prior to the onset of the core-ionization continuum, allowing significantly more transitions to be experimentally detected.